Responsible government: In German history

 In the early 1860s, the Prussian Prime Minister Otto von Bismarck was involved in a bitter dispute with the Liberals, who sought to institute a system of responsible government modeled on that of Britain.
 Bismarck, who strongly opposed that demand, managed to deflect the pressure by embarking energetically and successfully on the unification of Germany.
 The Liberals, who were also strong German nationalists, backed Bismarck's unification efforts and tacitly accepted that the Constitution of Imperial Germany, crafted by Bismarck, did not include a responsible government – the Chancellor being accountable solely to the emperor and needing no parliamentary confidence.
-Germany gained a responsible government only with the Weimar Republic and more securely with the creation of the Federal Republic of Germany.
+Germany gained a responsible government only with the German constitutional reforms of October 1918; this was affirmed under the new republican constitution of the Weimar Republic and made more secure by the basic law of the Federal Republic of Germany.
 Historians account the lack of responsible government in the formative decades of united Germany as one of the factors contributing to the prolonged weakness of German democratic institutions, lasting also after such a government was finally instituted.